Ready to start your search for the perfect words?

 It’s not always appropriate to get super detailed, but don’t settle for generic phrases because you’re afraid of excluding people who don’t have the same taste.

 The more intimately you get to know each word in your writing, the more confident you can be that your content will make an imprint in your reader’s mind.

 You’re hooking your ideal reader on your writing, so they become a part of your audience.

-For each descriptive language category below, review how the different examples alter a reader’s experience with your text.
+For each descriptive language category below, review how the different examples of compelling words alter a reader’s experience with your text.

 Pour over, sparkling espresso, or cold brew?

 Earl grey with cream and sugar, yerba maté, or chamomile?

 IPA, gin and tonic, or Jack Daniel’s?

 Black ballpoint, red felt tip, or mechanical pencil?

 Cherry blossom, rose, or daisy?